-Purple, like other bed-in a-box brands also ships its mattress compressed inside a cylinder.
+Like other bed-in-a-box brands, Purple ships its mattress compressed in a cylinder case.
 It takes several hours for the mattress decompress.

 Purple’s main differentiator is the Hyper-Elastic Polymer Purple Grid, which covers the top layer.
 This gel-like material is temperature-regulating, breathable, and has a soft, squishy feel.
-It’s also molded into a comfort grid design, which boosts airflow and helps the mattress breathe.
+It is also molded in a comfort grid, which increases airflow and helps to breathe the mattress.

-This layer is complemented by a 3.5” transition layer of 1.8 lb density foam to provide additional pressure relief and support.
-The base layer is made up of 4” of poly foam with a 2 lb density to provide durability and structure.
+This layer is completed by a 3.5″ transition layer of 1.8lb density foam that provides additional pressure relief and comfort.
+Finally, the base layer is made of 4” of 2 lb density poly foam to add durability and structure to the mattress.

 All of the materials used by Purple are CertiPUR-US certified and free from harmful chemicals.
-Most of their foams are also CleanAir GOLD rated, which is another way they promote healthy sleep.
+The majority of their foams also have CleanAir GOLD ratings, which is yet another way that Purple promotes healthy sleep.
 Purple mattresses have a slight new mattress smell, but this goes away within a few days, especially if you are in a well ventilated room.

 The Purple Mattress scores 7.5/10 on our motion isolation test, which means it limits the transfer of movement between sleepers.
-This is a great score for couples who share a bed.
+This is an excellent score for couples sharing a bed.

-The top layer is a patented hyperelastic polymer mesh called Smart Comfort Grid.
+The top layer of the Purple Mattress is a patented hyper-elastic polymer grid called Smart Comfort Grid.
 This unique material buckles under heavier areas to offer support and create a floating sensation that many sleepers love.

 Next comes a 3.5-inch transition layer of soft, responsive foam that helps prevent sinkage.
-The base layer is a 4-inch medium-firm, high density polyfoam.
-This supports the rest the mattress.
+Then there’s a 4-inch base layer of medium-firm, high-density polyfoam that supports the rest of the mattress.